Oswald Peraza Preview, Player Props: Yankees vs. Nationals

 Oswald Peraza At The Plate

-- Peraza has driven in a run in five games this season (26.3%), including one multiple-RBI game.
+- In five games this season, Peraza has picked up an RBI, with more than one RBI once.

-- He has scored in five games this season (26.3%), but has had no multi-run games.
+- He has scored a run in six of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.